sorohan/graph-builder/markdown/graph-builder.basegraph.nodeorder.md

 # BaseGraph.nodeOrder method

-Returns the order of iteration for the elements of nodes<!-- -->.
+Returns the order of iteration for the elements of [BaseGraph.nodes](./graph-builder.basegraph.nodes.md)<!-- -->.

 **Signature:**
 ```javascript